Victoria Harbour (British Columbia): Approach

 The approach to the harbour from the Juan de Fuca Strait is through the Royal Roads strait or roadstead.
 On approach to the Outer Harbour the city of Victoria will lie to starboard and the town of Esquimalt to port.
-The BC Geographical Names Information System mentions that the former Ports & Harbours Authority of Navigation Canada defined the outer limits of Victoria Harbour extending to a line drawn from Albert Head to the Trial Islands but excluded Esquimalt Harbour.

 Large vessel operators should note that traffic on the approach to the Juan de Fuca Strait is handled by MCTS Tofino, within the Juan de Fuca Strait by Puget Sound Seattle Vessel Traffic Service, and north of Race Rocks, the Marine Communications and Traffic Services centre for the approach to Victoria Harbour is the MCTS Victoria station in Patricia Bay.

 Outer Harbour

 The entrance line to the Outer Harbour extends from the breakwater just south of Pier A at Ogden Point in Victoria to Macaulay Point in Esquimalt.
 There is a large cruise ship and cable laying ship docking facility at Ogden Point.